Client-side Wayland connector

 step being really similar in most cases, this crate

-contains an utility struct `EnvHandler` which can do
+contains an utility struct EnvHandler

 this job for you.
 See its documentation for details.

-event queue, and integrate it in your main event loop.
+You then register your handlers for events to the event queue, and integrate it in your main event loop.

-# Handlers and event queues
+Handlers and event queues

 This crate mirrors the callback-oriented design of the